chuckcscccl/rustlr/README.md

 # **[rustlr](https://docs.rs/rustlr/latest/rustlr/index.html)**
 **LR(1) and LALR(1) parser generator by Chuck Liang.**

-**A [Tutorial](https://cs.hofstra.edu/~cscccl/rustlr_project/) is being prepared.**
+**A [Tutorial](https://cs.hofstra.edu/~cscccl/rustlr_project/) with several examples is available.**

-The project grew out of the author's compiler construction and programming languages classes over the years.
-It has been used for implmentating modestly scaled, experimental programming languages.
-It will be become more robust, with enhanced features, in future releases.
+The project grew out of the author's compiler construction and programming languages classes over the years and has been mainly used for implmentating modestly scaled, experimental programming languages.
+But it is becoming sophisticated enough to be more than just a project and will continue to improve over time.

+#### Version 0.2.0:

+Significant improvements required that several components are now renamed, while the older ones are retained for compatibility with parsers already created.

+  -  A new, "zero-copy" lexer interface has been created
+  -  A general purpose lexical analyzer is now included, although it is still possible to use any lexer due to the use of trait objects.
+  -  Improved support for using **`LBox<dyn Any>`** as abstract syntax type by automatically generating runtime type casting.
+This means that semantic actions for grammar productions no longer need to return values of the same type.
+However, this also means that abstract syntax representations cannot contain non-static references due to the Rust restriction that such types cannot impl Any.
+An alternative approach would be to generate a enum type that includes all possible return types, but this approach is not compatible with allowing the lexical analyzer to be decoupled from the parser.

 #### Version 0.1.1: